Single embryo transfer at Texas Fertility Center New Braunfels

 Single embryo transfer involves selection of the healthiest, most viable embryo for transfer in an effort to avoid multiple births.

 About single embryo transfer – SET

-When the embryos have developed to the appropriate stage, they are evaluated and the highest quality embryo is selected for transfer.
+When the embryos have developed to the appropriate stage, they are evaluated, and the highest quality embryo is selected for transfer.
 The remaining embryos are stored for possible later use.

-Candidates for single embryo transfer
+Candidates for SET